nhardt/workflowy-to-google-calendar/README.md

 named workflowy on the gcal side could be cleared entirely an re-published to would work for expensive 1 way sync.

+### Auth

+Workflowy uses https to send a username and password as form data.
+There may also be 2 factor auth to deal with.
+Will have to deal with that when I get there.

 ## Reference

 ### Workflowy